sergzdr/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-Peace be upon you, welcome to my first in-depth IT tutorial!
-I shall begin by creating a VM (virtual machine) using the Microsoft Azure portal (portal.azure.com).
-A VM is a remote computer which will protect our physical machine just in case something malfunctions, and will utilize clean slate computer to continually replicate the lab on.
-Create a resource group and title it "osTicket".
-Afterwards create a VM with 2-4 CPUs.
-In this example I will be using 4 CPUs.
+Peace be upon you and welcome to my first in-depth IT tutorial!
+I shall begin by creating a remote computer---AKA a virtual machine (VM)---using the Microsoft Azure portal (portal.azure.com).
+The use of a VM will protect our physical machine in the event of any unforeseen malfunctions or mishaps.
+Plus, any created VM will act as a clean slate computer for continual replication of the lab (i.e., good practice).
+Next, create a resource group titled "osTicket".
+Then, create a VM with 2-4 vCPUs.
+In this example I will be using 3 vCPUs.

 <img src="https://i.imgur.com/OPaIGoN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>